-An individual who has expenditure authority for the supporting account also approves the TEV if the traveler's supervisor is not authorized to approve expenditures.
+An individual who has expenditure authority for the supporting account also approves the TEV.
 See 70.02.

 If additional supervisor and/or expenditure authority signatures are required, check the indicated box under Certification and Approval.
 Add the appropriate signatures to page two of the TEV.